GeoK/CLIPS-sublime/README.md

-#CLIPS Syntax Highlighter for Sublime Text and TextMate
+#CLIPS Syntax Highlighter for Sublime Text

 ## What's this thingie?